sdjsngs/Re-implement-Memorizing-Normality-to-Detect-Anomaly/README.md

 # Re-implement-Memorizing-Normality-to-Detect-Anomaly

+This project aim to Re-implement paper
-Re-implement paper  Memorizing Normality to Detect Anomaly:Memory-augmented Deep Autoencoder for Unsupervised Anomaly Detection
+Memorizing Normality to Detect Anomaly:Memory-augmented Deep Autoencoder for Unsupervised Anomaly Detection
-<br> update ...
+# user's guidance

+dataset preparation
+<br>rename the jpg file in each dataset to be  length  xxx.jpg or xxxx.jpg

     uscd-ped2
         -training